 I washed my velvet curtains on gentle cycle. they seem to be fine.
 I wash all my dry clean only fabrics, so far no problems. i have been doing it for years.

 My late mother-in-law made beautiful velvet Christmas dresses for my girls 30 years ago.
 I would like my granddaughter to wear one, but they are discolored.
 Can't tell if it's dirt from hanging in the closet or an actual permanent color change.
-No fabric care ticket, of course.
-I don't know if it's washable or can be dry cleaned.
-I removed the lace collar and am soaking separately.
-Here is a photo of the discoloration.
-Anyone have this problem?

 How do I clean the dust and lint from the back of a frame that is covered with velvet?